codeisland/codeisland.github.io/_drafts/2015-03-16-nicole-pollock.md

 ## March Meetups with Guest Speakers

 February was tough on your local civic hackers.
-Our early month meetup was snowed out, and the late month edition featured a temperature of 47F *inside* the TRI-Lab.
+Our early month meetup was snow-bliterated, and the late month edition featured a temperature of 49F *inside* the TRI-Lab.
 So enough about February.

 March brought our meetups to a new level with excellent guest speakers both nights.
-On Monday the 2nd, Marisa Petriccia and Kate Pisano from [ServeRI](http://www.serverhodeisland.org/) told us about their systems for managing their volunteer snow-shoveling program, which saw an explosion of need this winter.
+On Monday the 2nd, Marisa Petreccia and Kate Pisano from [ServeRI](http://www.serverhodeisland.org/) told us about their systems for managing their volunteer snow-shoveling program, which saw an explosion of need this winter.
 And on the 16th, we talked with Nicole Pollock, who was recently sworn-in as the first Chief Innovation Officer in the city of Providence.

 ### Snowed In